code-cy/sequelize-specificator-typescript/readme.md

 ## Usage

-Use this code for create generic input for findOptions for squelize:
+Use this code for create generic input for findOptions for sequelize:

 ```typescript
 import {FindOptions} from "sequelize"